okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-authjs/main/vue/sign-in-form.md

 @enduml

 -->
-The steps to add Okta authentication described in the following sections focus on the interaction between your client app, the user, and the Auth JS SDK.
+The steps in the following sections focus on the interaction between your client app, the user, and the Auth JS SDK.

 ### Set up the Okta configuration settings